pokepark/PokemonRaidBot/README.md

 Some values are missing as the bot has default values.
 If you like to change those, you need to add and define them in your config.json file, e.g. `"DDOS_MAXIMUM":"10"`.

-## Database connection
+### Database connection

 Enter the details for the database connection to the config.php file via `DB_HOST`, `DB_NAME`, `DB_USER` and `DB_PASSWORD`.

-## General config and log files
+### General config and log files

 Set `DEBUG` to true, to enable the debug logfile.

 Set `DEBUG_LOGFILE` to the location of the logfile, e.g. /var/log/tg-bots/dev-raid-bot.log.
 Make sure to create the log dir, e.g. /var/log/tg-bots/ and set it writeable by webserver.

 Set `APIKEY_HASH` to the hashed value of your bot token (preferably lowercase) using a hash generator, e.g. https://www.miniwebtool.com/sha512-hash-generator/

 Set `DDOS_MAXIMUM` to the amount of callback queries each user is allowed to do each minute.
 If the amount is reached any further callback query is rejected by the DDOS check.
 Default value: 10.

 Set `BRIDGE_MODE` to true when you're using the PokemonBotBridge.
 If you're not using the PokemonBotBridge the default value of false is used.
 PokemonBotBridge: https://github.com/florianbecker/PokemonBotBridge

+## Installing the Webhook

+To tie the bot installation to the Telegram bot API it needs to be submitted as a webhook.
+This is done by visiting the provided webhook.html form in a web browser.

+Navigate to https://yourdomain.com/botdir/webhook.html and fill in the form.
+After submit success test your bot by sending it a /help command.
+If this does not work, see [Debugging](#debugging)

+## More config options

-## Proxy
+### Proxy

 Set `CURL_USEPROXY` with a value of `true` in case you are running the bot behind a proxy server.